Immanuel-C/IWindow/README.md

 # IWindow

+### **ImGui support is being worked on.
+This code is not guaranteed to be stable and may not compile on some machines**

 A simple windowing library ment to be used with Vulkan, OpenGL or Direct3D.

 IWindow is written is C++ and uses C++17 and currently only supports 64 bit machines but 32 bit support may be supported.